AndreMoreiraSanesoluti00/eco5000-app/README.md

   <img src="./assets/image_table.jpeg" width="50%">
 </p>

-Even large cities in developed countries have high water losses, as is the case in Montreal.
+Even large cities in developed countries have high water losses, as is the case in Italy.

 ### The Problem:
 Every day, Brazil wastes the equivalent of 6,346 Olympic-sized swimming pools of treated water.
 About 60% of this volume corresponds to physical losses (leaks in the network), which could supply 50 million Brazilians annually if recovered.